baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-linux-on-chromebook.md

 This allows you to boot a full Linux environment from a USB drive without modifying your Chrome OS system.

 Crouton appears to be the best supported way of running another OS on top of Chrome OS.
-It’s quite impressive how easy it is to use and what I will use.
+It’s quite impressive how easy it is to use and comes with a [rich set of options][51].

 # The Linux Install
 I choose to use the crouton method, which is a set of scripts,